TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: TEPID-ADAPT

 Moreover, in an instance of the ansatz, $S$ remains unchanged beyond the dashed vertical line in Fig.~\ref{fig:BlockAnsatz}.
 This is because the $V_A(\vec{\theta})$ part of the ansatz only has support on the system register, and the von Neumann entropy of a density matrix is invariant under unitary transformations.
 Because of this construction, the energy $\langle H\rangle$ is the only piece of the cost function that needs to be measured on the quantum computer, where the cost function is the free energy:

 This makes the measurement complexity in TEPID-ADAPT identical to that of a regular VQE for ground-state preparation.
-We emphasize here that after the addition of an operator to the ansatz, we re-optimize \textit{all} the parameters in the ansatz, including the $\vec{\mu}$ parameters.
+We emphasize here that after the addition of an operator to the ansatz, we re-optimize \textit{all} the parameters in the circuit, including the $\vec{\mu}$ parameters.
 In other words, at each optimization step, both the unitary equivalence class of $\rho_m$ and the adaptive unitary $V_A$ are allowed to change.
-The analytical cost function gradients are provided in Appendix~\ref{App:AnalyticalGradients}.
-An example of an explicit construction of $U_m$ is provided in Appendix~\ref{app:ExplicitUm}.
-The choice of an initial set of parameters $\vec{\mu}$ is addressed in Appendix~\ref{App:InitialState}.
+In Appendix~\ref{app:Theorem1}, we prove that the rank-$m$ state that minimizes the free energy is the mixture of the lowest $m$ eigenstates of $H$ weighted by the Boltzmann factors, as shown in Eq.~\eqref{eq:GibbsTrunc}.

+The choice of computational basis elements $\{c_k\}_{k=1}^m$ that go into $\rho_m$ is essentially a choice on the form of the static state-preparation unitary $U_m(\vec{\mu})$.
+This choice does not affect the unitary equivalence class for a given set of $\vec{\mu}$ parameters.
+While any choice of $\{c_k\}_{k=1}^m$ should work in principle, provided the operator pool for $V_A$ is expressive enough, a careful choice of computational basis elements has an impact on the complexity of $V_A$.
+In Sec.~\ref{sec:Results}, we use knowledge of the phase diagram of the Heisenberg XXZ model to choose the computational basis elements.

+The construction of $U_m$ depends on what family of $\vec\mu$ we consider.
+In Appendix~\ref{app:ExplicitUm} we describe how to implement $U_m$ for an arbitrary probability distribution $\vec\mu$ over $[m]$.
+Analytic gradients of the cost function can be computed with effort similar to that in the standard VQE, as we describe in Appendix~\ref{App:AnalyticalGradients}.
+Prior to the addition of operators adaptively to the basis change unitary $V_A$, there is a choice to be made on what the initial set of parameters $\vec{\mu}$ for the state preparation unitary $U_m(\vec{\mu})$ is.
+This choice is addressed in Appendix~\ref{App:InitialState}.